justinsgithub/JustinsGithub/FaceBooker/README.md

 # FaceBooker

-## send messages from the command line
+## send facebook posts from the command line

 ## to get started